More organic in the global South

 The prerequisite for a supplier to become a HAND IN HAND partner is an organic certification.
 This is the imperative basic requirement - but at the same time, this requirement is often difficult to implement for suppliers from countries of the global South.
 And how can a supplier handle those products that he cannot sell to Rapunzel as HAND IN HAND products (or as other organic and fair merchandise to other foreign buyers), but that he produces for the local market or for home consumption?
 A "conventional" organic certification for local markets is often simply too expensive.
 How can the producer nevertheless guarantee the quality of these products?

-For his long-term collaboration, Mr. Murugiah Rajasingham receives an award presented by Rapunzel founder Joseph Wilhelm and Barbara Altmann, head of raw material assurance at Rapunzel
+For his long-term collaboration, Mr. Murugiah Rajasingham receives an award presented by Rapunzel founder and shareholder Joseph Wilhelm and Barbara Altmann, head of raw material assurance at Rapunzel

-For his long-term collaboration, Mr. Murugiah Rajasingham receives an award presented by Rapunzel founder Joseph Wilhelm and Barbara Altmann, head of raw material assurance at Rapunzel
+For his long-term collaboration, Mr. Murugiah Rajasingham receives an award presented by Rapunzel founder and shareholder Joseph Wilhelm and Barbara Altmann, head of raw material assurance at Rapunzel

 A possible solution for this problem could be so-called "participative guarantee systems".
 The idea behind this rather technical term is to include local stakeholders from the countries of origin into the gurantee process.
 Universities, NGOs or other growers and producers could secure and guarantee certain (organic) qualities of a particular farmer.
 This way, the stakeholders would open up a way to further propagate and support "de facto organic" and to protect local markets against agrochemicals.
 The advantages for the people and the ecosystem of the respective country are obvious - and at the same time the risk of contamination for organic export products could be reduced.